devlinjunker/test.atom-package/packages.md

    - Format JS (For even more javascript ide tools)
     - Auto Add/Remove?
 Require statements/Types
     - [x] Look into FormatJS Package https://atom.io/packages/nuclide-format-js
-     - enabled, unsure if useful though.
+     - Q: enabled, unsure if useful though.
 I'll have to try to remember to think about it
   - Debugger inspired by chrome tools
   - Task Runner toolbar (Build, test, run, debug)
   - Working Sets